Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Introduction

-While outcome blinding has been widely endorsed \citep{shadish2010primer,yue2014designing,kainz2017improving,lu2019good,king2019propensity_not_used,Chen2021-wl}, sometimes even being viewed as a regulatory necessity \citep{yue2012regulatory,ho2021current}, there are questions and debates about outcome blinding that remain open. \citet{rubin2001using,rubin2007design,rubin2008objective} summarize the benefits of outcome blinding by saying that it maintains ``objectivity,'' but this conceptualization of objectivity has not yet been formalized as a property that can be proven or disproven.
-Similar questions arise in discussions of propensity scores and other balancing methods, which are commonly recommended because of their compatibility with outcome blinding.
+Still, certain questions and debates about outcome blinding remain open. \citeauthor{rubin2001using} \citeyearpar{rubin2001using,rubin2007design,rubin2008objective} summarizes the benefits of outcome blinding by saying that it maintains ``objectivity,'' but this conceptualization of objectivity has not yet been formalized as a property that can be proven or disproven.
+The notion of mimicking randomized trials presents similar ambiguities, as many randomized trials (e.g., those with rolling enrollment) require committing to an analysis plan before seeing outcomes \emph{or covariates}.
+Related questions also arise in discussions of propensity scores and other balancing methods, which are commonly recommended because of their compatibility with outcome blinding.
 Here, the effectiveness of outcome blinding is implicitly assumed, but not directly investigated \citep{steiner2010importance,li2016note,Levenson2021-ae}.
-On the other hand, blinding outcomes is not universally encouraged, as an inability to view outcomes can impede confounder selection, limiting the effectiveness of matching or weighting \citep{mccandless2009bayesian,de_luna2011covariate_selection,zigler2014uncertainty,shortreed2017outcome,damour2019_deconfounding_score}.
+Moreover, blinding outcomes is not universally encouraged, as an inability to view outcomes can impede confounder selection, limiting the effectiveness of matching or weighting \citep{mccandless2009bayesian,de_luna2011covariate_selection,zigler2014uncertainty,shortreed2017outcome,damour2019_deconfounding_score}.
 To our knowledge, deeper study of these issues is still desired \citep{varadhan2012review}.
 This work aims to provide such a study.